yurivish/made-of-bits/README.md

 A little library of bit-based data structures.

-Still under construction and primarily composed of bit vectors specialized to different data distributions & patterns — bitsets with and without repetition, dense, sparse, and run-length encoded.
+Still under construction and primarily composed of bit vectors specialized to different data distributions and patterns: bitsets with and without repetition, dense, sparse, and run-length encoded.